“Erm, no. You shouldn’t be dead, not anymore at least. That would make some dozen specialists very incompetent, and make me very sad,” Izusa said.

 The door dragged open against hard, grainy flooring.
 Warm steam filled a room laden with the scent of salt and metal.
-Tall, yellow bars warded a circular pool that occupied a majority of the space.
+Tall, yellow bars with thrumming panes of energy between them warded a circular pool that occupied a majority of the space.

 “That’s a purification vat.
 It’s full of tiny robots that strip organic contaminants from our machines and converts them into soil.
-If you try to bathe in that, you’ll be ripped apart.”
+If you try to bathe in it, you’ll be ripped apart.”

-Nan inched her chair away from the pool until it nearly hugged the wall.
+Nan inched her chair away from the pool until it nearly melded the wall.

-“We do have a salon though.
+“We do have a few salons that are still staffed though.
 We should go when you’re done with rehab so I can brag about you.
 I know some girls that would kill for smooth hair like yours.”